radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 When you search for A NEAR B, RadiantOne looks at all the entries with an attribute value containing A and B where B and A have a maximum of 2 words in between.

-If you want to support full text searches, check the Full-Text Search option on the Properties tab for the selected RadiantOne Directory and click Save.
-If you add the support for full text searches, remember to re-build the index.
-To do so, select the naming context below Root Naming Contexts on the Directory Namespace tab and on the right side, click **Re-build Index**.
+If you want to support full text searches, toggle the Full-Text Search option on the Properties tab for the selected RadiantOne Directory and click **SAVE**.
+Click **RE-BUILD INDEX**.

 ## Active

-Check the Active option if you want to activate this naming context.
-Uncheck the Active option to deactivate the node.
-Only active nodes are accessible in RadiantOne and returned when querying the rootDSE.
+Toggle the Active option on if you want to activate this naming context.
+Toggle the Active option off to deactivate the naming context.
+Only active naming contexts are accessible in RadiantOne and returned when querying the rootDSE.

 ## Optimize Linked Attribute